In this guide, we will go through Setting up Mysql 8 and the latest wordpress in Centos 8 with Nginx serving traffic and terminating ssl.

 10. Complete the WordPress installation

 Once all steps above are done, the installation from the command line is completed.
-You can open your favorite web browser and point it to http://dev.citizix.com.
-You should get the following screen:
+You can open your favorite web browser and point it to your set up domain -http://blog.citizix.com.
+You should get the wordpress setup screen.

 From there you can follow the prompts to set up your wordpress.